Habitat for Humanity frequently asked questions

 - In addition to new construction, Habitat also renovates existing buildings in many communities, particularly in urban areas.

-- Habitat’s A Brush with Kindness and Neighborhood Revitalization help people repair and improve their own homes and neighborhoods.
+- Habitat’s Home Preservation and Neighborhood Revitalization help people repair and improve their own homes and neighborhoods.

 - Our Disaster Response program also works with local communities to address a variety of housing needs after natural disasters.